pwang649/myWiki/docs/Reinforcement Learning/DP.md

     - The ordering of the states really matters

 ##### Prioritized Sweeping
-- A measure to how important it is to update any state in the MDPs
+- A measure of how important it is to update any state in the MDPs
 - Keep a priority queue to look at which state it is better to be updated
-- Use magnitude of Bellman error to guide state selection
+- Use the magnitude of Bellman error to guide state selection
 - Backup the state with the largest remaining bellman error
 - Update the bellman error of the affected states after each backup
 - This requires knowledge of the reverse dynamics of the MDP i.e. predecessor states

 ##### Real-time Dynamic Programming
-- Idea: Select the states that the agent is actually visiting
+- Idea: Select the states that the agent is visiting
-- Collect real samples from agent's experience to guide the selection of states and update around those samples
+- Collect real samples from the agent's experience to guide the selection of states and update those samples
 - After each time-step $S_t, A_t, R_{t+1}$
 - Backup the state $S_t$
     $$